openkfw/TruBudget/PowerBI/ReadMe.md

 5) connect to the API.
 The according data of the API URL will appear in PowerBI.

 ## Generate token dynamically
-Subsequently, you have to create a script that automatically requests the bearer token and thus, allows updating the data set without having to repeatedly enter a token by hand.
+Subsequently, you have to create a script that automatically requests the bearer token and thus, allows updating the dataset without having to repeatedly enter a token by hand.

 1) in the Power Query editor, add a blank query as a new source
 2) open the blank query in the advanced editor